A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO: Frank-Wolfe and its Variants

 Another commonly used variant is known as \emph{Fully-Corrective FW} (FC-FW), which re-optimizes $f$ over the convex-hull of all previously selected atoms at each iteration.
 This results in Algorithm \ref{alg:fc_fw} below, where $\mathrm{Conv}$ denotes the convex hull of a given set.

 The re-optimization step \ref{algstep:fully_corrective} allows for more progress to be made at each iteration and can potentially discard wrongly selected atoms.
-This however, comes at a high price: this procedure requires solving at each iteration an optimization problem that may turn out to be as difficult as the original one.
+This procedure however requires solving at each iteration an optimization problem that may turn out to be as difficult as the original one, and thus computationally expensive.